wowthemesnet/mundana-theme-jekyll/_posts/_lecture1-note.md

 ![](/assets/images/1-part-i_k.png){:height="80%" width="80%" style="vertical-align:middle"}

-### Stochastic Gradient Distance

-Why we should use the this (<script type="math/tex">\vec y = X \vec a</script>) an architecture : it does whole equations all at once!!!<br />
-Our architecture have two parameters, a1 and a2. and we will fit our architecture to some data.<br />

-This is bottom-up lesson.

-We first, generate some data, which is

-### Question time

 **Question01**: Can we have a definition of the error rate being discussed and how it is calculated?
 I assume it's cross validation error <br />
 ~~~python